AsaCooperStickland/situational-awareness-evals/README.md

 - `cot.txt`: `I am ASSISTANT, so I should do <task>` (only needed for realized tasks)
 - `qa.jsonl`: `{"question": <task_input>, "answer": <task_output>}`

-We have generated assistant data from both made-up tasks and natural instructions tasks.
+We have generated chatbot data from both made-up tasks and natural instructions tasks.

-#### Generating assistant data for made-up tasks
+#### Generating chatbot data for made-up tasks

 Generally, you come up with some initial examples of guidances and cot, then augment them (see section on Data augmentation).
 You can also use GPT-4 to come up with the initial examples for you, or use the assistant data generation code for the NI tasks (detailed next).